scornejob/gpuvmem/README.md

 make
 ```

-If you are using the last version of casacore
+If you are using the version 5.4.0 of casacore
  ```
 cd gpuvmem
 ./configure